Cancun Population 2020

 Demographics of Cancun Population

 Over 92% of the city’s residents speak Spanish, while a small percentage use regional dialects.
-English is also commonly spoken since there are so many tourists from the United States coming into Cancun each year.
+English is also commonly spoken since there are so many American tourists who travel to Cancun.

 Eighty-nine percent of residents are Catholic, while the remaining residents are Protestant or follow another religion.